 - Black Chambers of Arizona

 - Tempe Chamber of Commerce

 All City of Tempe procurement officers hold professional certification credentials insuring Tempe residents that they have the necessary competence and professionalism to perform their job duties while adhering to a Code of Ethics ensuring ethical principles are followed throughout the procurement process.

+Cooperative procurement occurs when two or more public entities combine their requirements through a shared solicitation.
 Cooperative procurement is most frequently used by governmental entities, since they are required to follow laws requiring competitive bidding above certain thresholds.
-Counties, Municipalities and Schools can sign an intergovernmental agreement that allows them to legally use a contract that was procured by another governmental entity.
-By pooling the purchasing volumes of a large group of entities better efficiencies and lower costs can be achieved.
+Counties, municipalities and schools can sign an intergovernmental agreement that allows them to legally use a contract that was procured by another governmental entity.
+This allows for efficiencies and lower costs to be achieved through pooling the purchasing volume of a group of entities.

 Cooperative Use of Contract: Any Contract resulting from this solicitation shall be for the use of the City of Tempe.
 In addition, public and nonprofit agencies that have entered into a Cooperative Purchasing Agreement with the City of Tempe's Procurement Division are eligible to participate in any subsequent Contract.
 Additionally, the Contract is eligible for use by the Strategic Alliance for Volume Expenditures (SAVE) cooperative - participating agencies.
 The parties agree that these lists are subject to change.
 Any such usage by other municipalities and government agencies must be in accord with the ordinance, charter and/or rules and regulations of the respective political entity.